techidock/open-source/channel_area/README.md

 at the bottom centre.
 Use **One Point Down** to place a single vertex on the baseline or **Two Points Down** to place a flat edge along the baseline.
 Shapes are automatically repositioned so their bounding box stays centred at the bottom of the canvas after every edit.

 Use the **Water Height** box below the canvas to draw a blue line at the chosen level and see the water area.
 The line spans only the width of the current shape.
+Use the **Silt Height** box to show sediment build-up.
+The brown region up to this line is counted separately so you can see the silt area alongside the water area.

 A dashed orange rectangle indicates the shape's bounding box so you can see its maximum width and height.
 These values are listed below the canvas.